-In the case of actively managed funds, the manager’s ability to beat-the-market by picking pick individual securities, assets or sectors.
+In the case of active mutual funds, the manager’s ability to beat-the-market by picking individual securities, assets or sectors.

 Fact: Nowadays, with the technology and competition in the broking market (online and otherwise), brokerage is now cheap compared to the past.
 The same applies for all publicly traded assets.